ria-l/card-binder/README.md

 - last page of binder aligns to bottom instead of top
 - it's possible to "catch" the header row
+- binder view is not persisting grid

 ## todo

 ### both

-- show collection progress
 - standardize var and func names
-- refactor, this is spaghetti
 - use pkmn card api instead of storing cards & data locally
 - nix the tests or update them
 - make text nicer looking
 - use document fragments
 - pick a random background image
 - don't use the sheet to select the default binder
+- progress bar is a bit wrong; seems somewhere along the line the a filename is getting left out
+- consolidate getConstantsFromStorage

 ### binder